Alberto González (baseball): Arizona Diamondbacks

 González was signed as an undrafted free agent by the Arizona Diamondbacks on August 3, 2002.
 He spent his first three years in the minors, playing for the Single-A South Bend Silver Hawks in 2004 and 2005, and the Double-A Tennessee Smokies and Triple-A Tucson Sidewinders in 2006.

 New York Yankees

-On January 5, 2007, he was traded with pitchers Luis Vizcaíno, Ross Ohlendorf, and Steven Jackson to the New York Yankees for Randy Johnson.
+On January 5, 2007, González was traded with pitchers Luis Vizcaíno, Ross Ohlendorf, and Steven Jackson to the New York Yankees in exchange for Randy Johnson.
 González began the 2007 season with the Triple-A Scranton/Wilkes-Barre Yankees, but was demoted to the Trenton Thunder after struggling.

 The Yankees called up González on September 1, 2007, as part of the September expanded rosters.
 He made his major league debut that day as a defensive replacement.
-On September 8, 2007, he got his first RBI by grounding into a fielder's choice and later scored his first run.
+On September 8, he recorded his first RBI by grounding into a fielder's choice and later scored his first run.
 On April 9, 2008, González was called up to provide back-up for injured Derek Jeter.
 He took the roster spot of Shelley Duncan.